jolicode/JoliNotif/README.md

 # About JoliNotif

 JoliNotif is a cross-platform PHP library to display desktop notifications.
-It works on Linux, Windows or macOS.
+It works on Linux, Windows (WSL included) or macOS.

 Requires PHP >= 8.2 (support for previous PHP versions was available in older releases of this library).